-- the Comprehensive Spending Review (and the detailed guidance) - reports of growing pressure on the NHS in 2015/16, with indications of a £3bn overspend across providers - the publication of Lord Carter's review of NHS cost savings in February 2016.
+- the Comprehensive Spending Review (and the detailed guidance) - growing pressure on the NHS in 2015/16, with a £2.8bn overspend across providers - the publication of Lord Carter's review of NHS cost savings in February 2016.
 The report gave recommendations on how a model hospital should operate, and set out how £5bn of savings could be made by 2021 if the service worked together.